Ganeshwalimbe/-Predictive-Modeling-for-Customer-Churn/README.md

 Prediction models observations

 Among all the prediction models Random forest model has given highest accuracy of 98 % to predict customer churn. therefore we can use random forest model for the prediction of customer churn.
-The top 5 important features to predict the customer churn according to random forest model are balance,age,day,campaign and pdays.
 The limitations of using a Random Forest model to predict customer churn are:

 Random Forest models are prone to overfitting, which can lead to inaccurate predictions.